boboppie/ORFLine/README.md

-# Discovery of bioactive micropeptides in the immune system
+# Prediction of bioactive micropeptides in the immune system

 This repository holds the pipeline for prediction of actively translated small open reading frames (smORFs) in the immune system.